Yawning is a symptom of adderall,

 At his age I’d seen two speech therapists

-at once defiant and obedient,
+that is both defiant and obedient,

-at first aloud, then later, quietly.
+at first aloud, then later quietly.

 wading through worksheet after worksheet.

-He doesn’t care what a pronoun is, and I don’t care,
+He doesn’t care what a pronoun is, and I don’t care.

-which isn’t the same as saying we both don’t
+This isn’t the same thing as saying

-pleasure in the world than learning about it,
+There’s no greater pleasure in the world

-drawing my invisible telescope like a pirate,
+and draw my invisible telescope like a pirate,

-his eyes ungloss with fugitive black flags,
+His eyes ungloss with fugitive black flags.

-A half hour later, the feeling fades,
+A half hour later, the feeling fades.

-page eleven is the same as page ten,
+Page eleven is the same as page ten.

 His yawn inflates my own unsatisfying yawn,

-a gasp that never takes in enough oxygen,
+a gasp that never inhales enough oxygen,

 another symptom of the adderall,

-one cannot find the end of a yawn or a thought.
+you can’t find the end of a yawn or a thought.